Linings: Facts on Suit, Coat & Jacket Lining Fabric

 When you Line an Item

-- When you line a jacket, for example, it involves sewing a second, extra layer.
+- When you line a jacket, lining involves sewing an extra second layer.
 The lining protects the item and gives it more weight and structure.

 - As the fabric you use to line the item is a separate piece, you can replace it by sewing another, altering it, or fixing it.